HeartsV/Hearts/README.md

 https://opengameart.org/content/playing-cards-vector-png
 We editet the Aces a little bit with Inkscape.
 Just reduced the size of the symboles in the center of the cards.
 Converted the cards zu pngs by our self with a small python script: convert_svg_to_png.py

+## TUI symbols
+If the consol shows strange/unexpected texts you can tipe in chcp65001